Competition of decoherence and quantum speed limits for quantum-gate fidelity in the Jaynes-Cummings model: Entanglement-induced error

-In summary, the bounds of the channel eigenerror $\bar\epsilon_t$ contain the same characteristic features of other scaling laws previously determined in the literature.
-Moreover, such bounds mainly depend on the intensity and the shape of the interaction terms between the drive and the quantum logical system, according to the JC model.
-In the next section, we are going to show a clear connection of the channel eigenerror with Quantum Speed Limits (QSLs).
-This will allow us to understand how the energetic cost of a quantum logic computation is fundamentally based on a trade-off between these two factors, i.e., the bare error in making the partial trace with respect to the drive state and users' requirements about the minimal time needed to carry out the computation.
+In the next section, we are going to show a clear connection of the channel eigenerror with quantum speed limits.
+This will allow us to understand how the energetic cost of a quantum logical computation is fundamentally based on a trade-off between two factors: the bare error that remains after making the partial trace with respect to the drive state, and users' requirements about the minimal time needed to carry out the computation.